-We can specialize the parallel composition of aspects w.r.t the possible sequences of join points.
+Instead of symbolically rewriting a parallel composition of aspects, we can specialize the composition w.r.t. the possible sequences of join points.
 The function $I_w$ formalizes such a specialization.
 In the following definition, we assume that A is a parallel composition of two aspects (i.e., at most two crosscuts can match a join point).